 Peru High Water vs. Low Water

 Many Peru Amazon small ship operators no longer distinguish itineraries based on high water and low water but instead sail a set course regardless of season.
 Expert guides then choose activities that reveal the most wildlife on each particular day.
+With an average of 200 days of rain annually, departures in either season will experience some rain, and both will feature spectacular wildlife and plant life.
 Discuss what season suits your ability and preferences best with an AdventureSmith Amazon Adventure Specialist.

 Brazil Amazon Cruises